Rare early etching by Harry Morley.

 I would like to thank Robert Meyrick for identifying the title and date of this etching.

-On cream wove paper with full margins and deckle edge.
+On cream wove paper with full margins.
 Mild mat line in outer margins, otherwise very fine original condition.